dcatlin7921/iletsb-records-retention-system/README.md

 -   **Validation**: All data validation rules are defined in the `RULES.md` file and implemented in the import and save logic.
 -   **Error Handling**: A global error handler logs issues to the browser's console and stores them in `localStorage` for debugging.

+## Development History

+This project began as a proof-of-concept in Perplexity Labs, where an initial version was generated from a simple prompt and an example PDF of a records schedule.
+The initial prototype demonstrated the viability of an offline-first, browser-based records management system.

+Following the successful proof-of-concept, the project was migrated to the Windsurf development environment for more advanced coding and refinement.
+The application has since been co-developed using a combination of AI coding assistants, including models from OpenAI (GPT series), Google (Gemini series), and Anthropic (Claude series), as well as specialized software engineering models.

+The project is under active development, with the data schema and application features continuously evolving to meet the specific needs of ILETSB.

 ## Browser Support

 The application is designed for modern web browsers that support: